 - Start bidding.

 - Follow the steps of the campaign manager.

 How to set up LinkedIn Ads?

-First of all, you need to define your objectives on the network, your budget and your target via the Campaign manager.
-Then, you just have to understand what are the 4 different offers of LinkedIn to select the one that fits you or find another tool to take the best advantage of the network.
-Finally, you will win the auction so that LinkedIn publishes your ad and not your competitors’.
+First of all, you need to define your objectives on LinkedIn, your budget and your target via the Campaign manager.
+Then, you just have to understand the 4 different offers on LinkedIn to select the one that best meets your needs, or find another tool that allows you to make the most of the network.
+That’s how you’ll win the auction so that LinkedIn publishes your ad and not your competitors’.

 Which ad is more effective on LinkedIn?

 Again, this will depend on your target audience and your goals.
 For example, the video format of the sponsored content can be useful to develop your brand image.
 Some features like the sponsored message are to be avoided.
 In this article, I explained how you can use an automated tool to create highly personalized prospecting messages, without going through LinkedIn’s sponsored message feature.